-Reco ommendation Twenty Re vi ew the approach to engagement of n individual projects a nd recognising the be nefits of local liaison and design forum s if they are managed appropriately.
+Reco Recommendation Twenty Re vi Review the approach to engagement on individual projects and recognising the benefits of local liaison and design forums if they are managed appropriately.
 76 Actions Timescale Lead Progress Impact ağe 129 Refresh the communications strategy and stakeholder engagement plan, informed by stakeholder consultation.
 January 2017 Beth Durham Completed.
 Increased ability to meet defined strategic objectives; Increased capacity and capability to deliver a 35 Complete a review of resource, process and structures to seek the optimum communications model to best support enhanced community engagement.
 March 2017 Beth Durham Completed so communications resources are to GCP projects. professional communications service capable of flexing to meet organisational needs.
 Swifter response to public enquiries